explodinglabs/superstack.docs/docs/advanced.md

 - No quick rollback once upgraded

-When your app is ready for production, you can enable a simple **traffic router** to eliminate these issues.
+When your app is ready for production, you can enable a simple **traffic routing proxy** to eliminate these issues.

 ## 🧭 How It Works

-The traffic router is a lightweight proxy already included with SuperStack that sits in front of your app.
+The "proxy" is a tiny service already included with SuperStack that sits in front of your app.
 Its responsibilities:

 - Route traffic to the correct app
 - Simplify switching between versions